TrellixVulnTeam/swahilipython_SCMU/Doc/library/turtle.rst

    :param angle: a number

-   Rotate the turtleshape by *angle* from its current tilt-angle, but do *not* change the turtle's heading (direction of movement).
+   Rotate the turtleshape by *angle* kutoka its current tilt-angle, but do *not* change the turtle's heading (direction of movement).

    .. doctest::